Polygor/async/readme.md

-# Asynchronous programming in Java with CompletableFuture
+#Java Asynchronous Programming with CompletableFuture

-## Introduction
+Overview

-The CompletableFuture API is a high-level API for asynchronous programming in Java.
-This API supports _pipelining_ (also known as _chaining_ or _combining_) of multiple asynchronous computations into a single result without the mess of nested callbacks (“callback hell“).
-This API also is an implementation of the _future/promise_ concurrency constructs in Java.
+The CompletableFuture API serves as an advanced interface for asynchronous programming in Java.
+This API facilitates the linking (also referred to as chaining or merging) of numerous asynchronous computations into a unified outcome without the complications of nested callbacks, commonly known as "callback hell."
+Furthermore, this API serves as an embodiment of the concurrent constructs for futures and promises in Java.

-Since Java 5 there is a much simpler API for asynchronous programming: the _Future_ interface and its base implementation, the _FutureTask_ class.
-The _Future_ interface represents the _result_ of asynchronous computation and has only a few methods:
+Starting from Java 5, a more uncomplicated API for asynchronous programming has been introduced: the Future interface and its fundamental implementation, the FutureTask class.
+The Future interface symbolizes the outcome of asynchronous computations and includes only a handful of methods: